Boston Tea Party (café chain)

 Boston Tea Party is a British family-owned independent café group headquartered at its first café in Park Street, Bristol, which was opened in 1995.
 The business has 22 cafés, predominantly in South West England.

 Sustainability

 On 1 June 2018, the company was the first coffee chain in the world to stop issuing single-use coffee cups in response to the global plastic pollution crisis.
+The ban on coffee cups caused a 25% drop in the company's takeout sales, or £250,000, compared to £1 million annually previously.
+The owner of the company said "we are 100% committed and there's no going back."

 All food is ethically sourced from sustainable resources.

 Awards

 In 2015, Boston Tea Party won the award for Best Café in Food Magazine and Best chain café in Café Life.
 In the same year, it was also nominated for the Society, Large Group and Innovation awards at the Sustainable Restaurant Awards.

-Locations

-The company's head office is based on Park Street, Bristol, England.

-Current

-There are currently 22 cafés within England.